Luodian/main-page-preview/src/content/note/dllm.md

 - ***Relative to a standard autoregressive (AR) model, training an MDLLM model appears to be appreciably more complex***

     Because we have not yet had the opportunity to conduct large-scale training ourselves, we draw on the most recent findings of an arxiv paper[3], whose experiments are built on equivalent objectives between **AO-AR** models and **MDLLM** [4].
-A direct head-to-head comparison between AR and MDLLM would confound architectural effects: AR models are almost always implemented in a *decoder-only* form, whereas MDLLM is *encoder-only*.
+A direct head-to-head comparison between AR and MDLLM would confound architectural effects: AR models are almost always implemented in a decoder-only form, whereas MDLLM is encoder-only.
 The authors therefore begin by contrasting an **AO-AR** model with a conventional **AR** model, since both can share the same decoder-only architecture and the AO-AR training objective is equivalent to that of MDLLM [4].
 By simply juxtaposing the training losses of, for example, AO-AR and a baseline AR model, one can gauge the relative ease or difficulty of training MDLLM versus AR models.

     1. **Left panel**

-        *GPT-2-small* represents the AR baseline, and *AO-GPT-small* the AO-AR counterpart.
-Both models decode left-to-right, but at input time the AR baseline receives the sequence in its original causal order, whereas the AO-AR model is fed a *randomly permuted* version.
+        GPT-2-small represents the AR baseline, and AO-GPT-small the AO-AR counterpart.
+Both models decode left-to-right, but at input time the AR baseline receives the sequence in its original causal order, whereas the AO-AR model is fed a randomly permuted version.
 Under identical numbers of training steps, the AR model attains a lower loss, indicating that learning from text is easier for the AR model than for the AO-AR (and hence MDLLM).
 This result is intuitive: most random permutations partially destroy the information carried by the original word order, and textual data possess an intrinsic causal structure that an AR model can exploit naturally.

     2. **Right panel**